AnyFetch/developers.anyfetch.com/guides/projections.md

 To sum up.
 A document can have up to two document-types, each document-type defining three projectors to display the data in various situations.

 ### Projection lookup
-This section will give insight about projections and how they are use internally.
+This section will give insight about projections and how they are used internally.

 > In some case, the document will have neither a binary or a semantic document-type.
-In this case, the original metadatas will be returned.
+In this case, the original metadatas will be returned, without any projection.

 #### Snippet projection
-When a document has a semantic document-type, the snippet projector will be used.
+When a document has a semantic document-type, its snippet projector will be used.
 Else, the binary document-type snippet projector will be used.

 #### Full projection
-The full projection is a hash containing the full projection for each document-type on the document.
+A document full projection is a hash containing the full projection for each document-type on the document.

 For instance, a document with: